TidierOrg/TidierDB.jl/README.md

 - `!` negation
 - `across`

-DuckDB is the default SQL backend.
+SQLite is the default SQL backend.

 Switch to Postgres using
 `set_sql_mode(:postgres)`